Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

-One way to quantify the relative performance of the two algorithms for the three-species represillator is the effective sample size (ESS) per step (Table \ref{tab:performance_metrics}).
+One way to quantify the relative performance of the algorithms is the effective sample size (ESS) per step (Table \ref{tab:performance_metrics}).
 For a one-dimensional distribution, the ESS is given by

 where \(N\) is the number of samples, and \(C(t)\) is the autocorrelation function at time lag \(t\) \cite{Sokal_1997}.
 In practice, the sum must be truncated at some finite time lag.
 We use the criterion given in \cite{Geyer_1992}.
 For the example that we consider, there are multiple parameters, and we report the average and minimum ESS over all of them.
-Table \ref{tab:performance_metrics} shows that the ESS per step is about 20 times higher for constrained Langevin dynamics with the Metropolis criterion \cite{Metropolis1953} applied after every step (Metropolis-adjusted Langevin, MAL) than for the ensemble MCMC sampler.
-Interestingly, we obtain a further 15 fold speedup without the Metropolis criterion (unadjusted Langevin, UAL), at the expense of some bias due to the numerical error of discretizing the Langevin equations.